Imtiyaj5791/DevOps-Journey/Important/Terraform.md

 ## What is Terraform State File or terraform.tfstate?

 Terraform state file is the heart of Terraform.

-It stores the current infrastructure created by Terraform.

-Terraform uses this file to know what resources are already created and what changes are required.
+It stores all resources created and managed by Terraform.
+When we run Terraform again, it uses the state file to check what changes are required.

 ### Useful Commands